agrc/gis.utah.gov/about/index.md

 ### Statewide

 - [Utah Geographic Information Systems Advisory Council (GISAC)]({% link about/gisac/index.md %})
   - GISAC is composed of individuals from many state agencies all working together to further the cause of GIS in Utah.
-AGRC is trying to create a forum in which all levels of GIS expertise can mingle, learn from each other, and learn of each other's challenges.
+UGRC is trying to create a forum in which all levels of GIS expertise can mingle, learn from each other, and learn of each other's challenges.
 GISAC also sends recommendations to the CIO as potential rules or recommendations that would enhance GIS coordination and cooperation throughout Utah.
   {: .dotless }
 - [Utah Geographic Information Council (UGIC)](https://ugic.org)
   - UGIC is a nonprofit organization whose mission is to lead the effective application of geographic information in Utah.
 It is their vision to provide a modern, accurate, documented, and accessible geospatial information infrastructure for all of Utah.